 – Renee, scholarship recipient at University of Notre Dame

-Donate now and support our tertiary education scholarship program
+Donate now and support our Tertiary Scholarship Program

 Every year, young people miss out on tertiary education because they don’t have the resources to pay for additional costs.
 You can help them get the opportunity they need.

-- Make a donation: Simply enter the amount you’d like to donate and make your donation.
+- Make a donation: Use the form below to make your donation.

-- Leave a bequest: Document your intentions to leave us a bequest in your will, and your legacy will provide a young person with a generous opportunity.
+- Leave a gift in your Will: Document your intentions to leave us a gift in your Will, and your legacy will provide a young person with a generous opportunity.

 - Workplace giving: Want to become an ongoing supporter?
 You can ask your employer to contribute a pre-tax donation to us each pay day.